voltdatalab/science-monitor-site/methodology.md

 4. **Pulse radar**: this set shows a random sample of five tweets from the previously described group 2.
 Tweets can coincide with the previous set, but gives the user a chance to find other interesting content that is not trending.

+5. **Other popular tweets**: records the most shared tweets considering the most recent retweet counts of each.
+In this set, we identify those posts with wide repercussion on Twitter that were also shared by our experts’ and institutions’ list.
+They count retweets among the whole set of Twitter users, at the time of the most recent share by one of the accounts in our sample.
+For example, it considers the total RT count for this [tweet by @WHO](https://twitter.com/WHO/status/1275349898209173505) at the time it was shared in the sample (564 RT at 5:15pm GMT -3).

 ### COVID-19 TWEETS TAB

 The Covid-19 tab filters tweets in the last 12 hours by keywords related to Covid-19.
 Thus, it shows trends focused on pandemic-related issues.
-The metrics used here are same for the Active users and Hashtags from the Explore tab - with the caveat that we exclude common hashtags, such as [#COVID-19](https://twitter.com/hashtag/covid19), and the Popular within pulse and Popular among scientists from the Trends tab.
+The metrics used here are same for the **Active users** and **Hashtags** from the Explore tab - with the caveat that we exclude common hashtags, such as [#COVID-19](https://twitter.com/hashtag/covid19), and the **Popular within pulse**, **Popular among scientists** and **Experts trends** from the Trends tab.

 These are the keywords we apply as filters: "Covid", "covid", "Coronavirus", "coronavirus",
                     "Corona", "corona", "SARS-CoV-2", "Sars-CoV-2",